The 15 Best things to do in Zadar blog post was first published on Culture Tourist on 14 July 2023 and updated on 12 July 2024.

 15 – Ride with barkajol

 Barkajol is one of the most charming symbols of Zadar.
-Since the Old Town is located on a peninsula, you can get to it from the part where it’s connected with the land, by crossing the bridge or by riding with barkajol.
+Since the Old Town is located on a peninsula, you can get to it from the part where it’s connected to the land by crossing the bridge or by riding with barkajol.
 They will take you from the newer part of the town to the Old Town on their small boats.
 This tradition is at least 800 years old, and very often, it’s a business running within the family.

 Where to stay in Zadar